Research in Italian at UCC

-Research in Italian at UCC revolves primarily around modern and contemporary Italian literature, cinema and culture, as well as European film.
+Research in Italian at UCC revolves primarily around modern and contemporary Italian literature, cinema and culture, as well as Medieval/Renaissance Studies.
+The Department has distinguished itself nationally and internationally in a wide range of areas with cutting-edge, theoretically-informed research contributions.
 Individual members’ of staff research areas are listed below, with links to their web pages which provide greater detail regarding publications, conference participation, teaching, supervision and other professional activities.

-Italian at UCC has a strong and vibrant research environment, reflected in the productivity of staff, in terms of their peer-reviewed publications, participation at important international conferences, success in obtaining funding, and wider contribution to the disciplines in which they are active.
+Italian at UCC has a strong and dynamic research environment, reflected in the productivity of staff, in terms of their peer-reviewed publications, participation at important international conferences, success in obtaining funding, and wider contribution to the fields in which they are active.

 - Modern and contemporary Italian literature, with particular emphasis on Sicilian literature, from Verga to the present

 - Issues relating to textual representation and identity

 - Cultural Studies

 - Postcolonial Italy

 - Migration Studies

 - Comparative Literature

 - Sicilian literary culture of the nineteenth and twentieth centuries, particularly Vincenzo Consolo